Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Application to Lorenz-like maps

 \end{enumerate}

-\begin{enumerate} \item[(P'2)] $\inf {|{T_{L}^{n_0}}^{\prime }|} \geq \lambda _1>1$ for some $n_0 \in \mathbb{N}$. \end{enumerate}
+\begin{enumerate} \item[(P'2)] $\inf {|{T_{L}^{n_0}}^{\prime }|} \geq \lambda _1>1$, for some $ n_0 \in \mathbb{N}$. \end{enumerate}

-We remark that, the notion of universal bounded $p$-variation $\var_p$ is a generalization of the usual notion of bounded variation.
+The universal bounded $p$-variation, $\var_{p}$, is a generalization of the usual bounded variation.
 It is a weaker notion, allowing piecewise Holder functions.
-This notion is adapted to maps having $C^{1+\alpha}$ regularity.
+Indeed, for $p\geq 1$, a $1/p$-Holder function is of universal bounded $p$-variation.
+This definition is adapted to maps having $ C^{1+\alpha }$ regularity.

-From these properties, it follows (\cite{Gk}) that we can define a suitable strong space (the space $S_{-}$ in T3.1) for the Perron-Frobenius operator $P_T$ associated to such a $T_{L}$, in a way that it satisfies the assumptions $T1,...,T3.3$ and $N1$.
-In this case, supposing a property like $T3.4$ then we can apply our results.
-For this, let us introduce a suitable space of generalized bounded variation functions with respect to the Lebesgue measure: $BV_{1,\frac{1}{p}}$.
-The functions of universal generalized bounded variation are included in this weaker space (for more details and results see \cite{Gk}, in particular Lemma 2.7 for a comparison of the two spaces).
-A piecewise expanding map satisfying assumptions (P'1) and (P'2) has an invariant measure with density in this weaker space, moreover the transfer operator restricted to this space satisfies a Lasota-Yorke inequality and other interesting properties, as we will see in the following.
+From properties P'1 and P'2, it follows (see \cite{Gk}) that there exists a suitable strong space (the space $S_{-}$ in T3.1) for the Perron-Frobenius operator $P_T$ associated to such a $T_{L}$, in a way that it satisfies the assumptions $T1,...,T3.3$ and $N1$.
+In this case, supposing a property like $ T3.4$ then we can apply our results.
+Therefore, let us introduce the space of generalized bounded variation functions with respect to the Lebesgue measure: $BV_{1,\frac{1}{p}}$.
+The functions of universal bounded $p$ -variation are included in this space (for more details and results see \cite {Gk}, in particular Lemma 2.7 for a comparison of the two spaces).

+A piecewise expanding map satisfying assumptions (P'1) and (P'2) has an invariant measure with density in $BV_{1,\frac{1}{p}}$, moreover the transfer operator restricted to this space satisfies a Lasota-Yorke inequality and other interesting properties, as we will see in the following.